 In addition to home, clinic and community visits, our therapists work collaboratively with teachers and education staff to embed therapy strategies in classroom routines and school-based activities.

 The following article provides information and answers to commonly asked questions about how we deliver therapy in school settings.

 How do I arrange for my child to receive therapy at school?

-When your child’s goals are best supported in an educational setting, we offer what’s called a School Interface Meeting (SIM).
-A SIM is an opportunity for a school representative to meet with the local therapy team to develop a partnership and shared understandings, which ensures therapy and educational goals complement each other.
+When your child’s goals are best supported in an educational setting, we offer what is called a School Interface Meeting (SIM).
+A SIM is an opportunity for a school representative to meet with the local therapy team, or the team leader, to develop a partnership and shared understandings, which ensures therapy and educational goals complement each other.
 A SIM is also a chance to learn about the local therapy team and the services we offer, as well as discuss how the therapy team can work within the school setting effectively.
 An example of this would be that we would try as much as possible not to remove the child from the classroom, if appropriate.
 We see this meeting as an investment in the communities we work within.
-Therefore we don’t charge for SIM meetings.
+Therefore, we do not charge for SIM meetings.
 Please be aware that not all schools will be offered a SIM.
 This may be because therapists have an ongoing relationship or historical relationship with the school or the school prefers for therapists to meet with individual teachers as required.